FabienP9/PREDICT_PROJECT/manual.md

 ## Automatic email sent<a name="emailsent"></a>

-After running [an entry point](#usage) through GitHub actions, GitHub will send an email to the recipient [see Input parameters](#inputparameters), to inform them of the success or failure.
+After running [an entry point](#usage) through GitHub actions, GitHub will send an email to the recipient - [see Input parameters](#inputparameters) - to inform them of the success or failure.
-The mail of success of the [main entry point](#mainrun) will be send with copy of:
+The mail of success of the [main entry point](#mainrun) will be sent with copy of:
 - output_need file text (#outputneed) automatically or manually generated
 - next run time utc file text (#nextruntimeutc)
 - the sql query to validate players prediction, for a [CHECK run](#messageactioncheck).
+If ran by GitHub action automatically without meeting any task of  [the planned calendar](#calendar), no email will be sent.
-An exemple of email sent can be found in **
+An exemple of email sent can be found in **files_examples**